-- How and what information do you record regarding yourself and any assistants and any other person living or employed on the premises?
+- Who is the 'Provider'? - How and what information do you record regarding the provider and any other person living or employed on the premises?
 How and where is this information stored securely? - Do Ofsted have up to date contact information for your setting, e.g. email address? - How and what information do you record of anyone else who will regularly be in unsupervised contact with children?
-How and where is this information stored securely? - What systems are in place to notify you of any changes to personal details? - How and what information do you record regarding the children being cared for on the premises, including their hours of arrival and departure?
+How and where is this information stored securely? - What systems are in place for staff to notify the setting of any changes to personal details? - How and what information do you record regarding the children being cared for on the premises, including their hours of arrival and departure?
 How and where is this information stored securely? - Are absences of Local Authority funded children or children in care monitored and reported to the LA?
-Who would you inform? - Which certificates and, or qualifications do you legally have to display? - Where do you display your certificate of registration and insurance certificate, so it is available for parents and, or carers to see? - Where do you display your staff paediatric first aid (PFA) certificates or a list of assistants who have a current PFA certificate so parents and, or carers can see?
-If this is not displayed, can you make this available if requested? - Where do you display food hygiene certificates so parents and, or carers can see them?
-If this is not on display, can you make this available if requested? - Where do you display your certificate of registration?
-If this is not on display, can you make this available if requested? - Do you ensure that information is stored securely in line with Data Protection Act 2018 and General Data Protection Regulations GDPR?
+Who would you inform? - Do all EYFS children have a key worker and is this clearly visible on the daily record? - Which certificates and, or qualifications do you legally have to display? - Where do you display your certificate of registration and insurance certificate, so it is available for parents and, or carers to see? - Where do you display your staff paediatric first aid (PFA) certificates or a list of staff who have a current PFA certificate so parents and, or carers can see? - Where do you display food hygiene certificates so parents and, or carers can see them? - Do you ensure that information is stored securely in line with Data Protection Act 2018 and General Data Protection Regulations GDPR?
 How long do you retain it for?
 How will you dispose of it safely? - Are you registered with the Information Commissioner's Office?